By Sylvia Foley, AJN senior editor

 Health care providers can make a critical difference in the lives of these women, yet a lack of IPV-related knowledge, negative attitudes and beliefs, and low rates of screening are common.
 And women in rural areas face particular challenges.

 To learn more about rural providers with regard to IPV, nurse researchers Karen Roush and Ann Kurth conducted a study.
 They report their findings in this month’s CE–Original Research feature, “Intimate Partner Violence: The Knowledge, Attitudes, Beliefs, and Behaviors of Rural Health Care Providers.”
 Here’s an overview:

 Methods: Health care providers working in a large rural health network were asked to complete electronic surveys that examined their IPV-related knowledge, attitudes, beliefs, and behaviors.
 Descriptive and correlational statistical analyses of the data were conducted.

 Results: A total of 93 providers returned completed surveys.
 In general, the respondents demonstrated good overall knowledge, judicious attitudes, and beliefs congruent with the available evidence.
-Of concern were their […]
+Of concern […]